ravishekhar93/MarkI-QuadCopter/README.md

 # MarkI-QuadCopter
-Arduino Code of My First Drone Build + HC-05
+Arduino Code of My First Drone Build with HC-05 and Android

 This code is a derived version of Joop Brooking's Code(http://www.brokking.net/).
 It has been adapted to use blutetooth as a transiver, unlike traditinal RF.